perplexityjeff/Backup-VirtualBox-PowerShell/README.md

 ## Prereq
 * 7-Zip is needed to do the compression if you should choose that option from the script this is done because the archiving functions of .NET do not allow archiving of large of files.

+## Learning
+The script is me learning PowerShell and doing by day to day tasks.
+I am not a PowerShell pro but I hope this will help you.